uptrace/opentelemetry-go-extra/otelzap/README.md

 ## Usage

-You need to create a `otelzap.Logger` that wraps a `zap.Logger` and accepts [context](https://docs.uptrace.dev/guide/go.html#context) to propage the active span.
+You need to create an `otelzap.Logger` using this package and pass a [context](https://docs.uptrace.dev/guide/go.html#context) to propage the active span.

 ```go